postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 1. Under **Visibility**, select **Partner**.
 1. Select **Update**.

-Anyone with permissions to change workspace visibility can request to convert a workspace into a partner workspace, but it must be approved by the [Partner Manager](#managing-users-and-roles).
-If you're not a Super Admin or Partner Manager, Postman will mention this and you can add an optional note.
+Anyone with permissions to change workspace visibility can request to convert a workspace into a partner workspace, but it must be approved by a [Partner Manager](#managing-users-and-roles).
+If you're not a [Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) or Partner Manager, Postman will mention this and you can add an optional note to your request.
 Postman will notify you when a Partner Manager reviews your request and approves or denies it.

-> When a workspace converts to a partner workspace, Postman sends in-app and email notifications to all workspace members.
+> When a workspace is converted to a partner workspace, Postman sends in-app and email notifications to all workspace members.

 ## Setting up a partner workspace